SleeperShark/ReaderLand/README.md

 In newsfeed generation, the server will filter articles written by the user's followers or matching the user's subscription, then sort articles by a preference weight derived from this EdgeRank-like weight algorithm.

-The algorithm is composed of three parameters:
+The algorithm is composed of 3 parameters:

   * **Preference Weight = ( 1 + SUM_OF_CAT_WEIGHT ) * ( FOLLOWER_WEIGHT )**